biojava/biojava.github.io/wiki/Current_events.md

 BioJava 3.0.5 released
 ----------------------

-BioJava 3.0.45was released on Nov 30th 2012 and is available from
+BioJava 3.0.5 was released on Nov 30th 2012 and is available from
 <BioJava:Download> as well as from the BioJava maven repository at
 [<http://www.biojava.org/download/maven/>](http://www.biojava.org/download/maven/)
 .